-Developments in the shareholder structure for companies listed on Oslo Børs since 1997 are shown in Chart 1.9.
-The two largest categories of shareholders on Oslo Børs are foreign nationals and the Norwegian government, both with ownership interests of at least a third of the total market.
+Developments in the shareholder structure for companies listed on Oslo Børs in recent years are shown in Chart 1.6.
+The two largest categories of shareholders on Oslo Børs are foreign nationals and the Norwegian government, both with ownership interests of at least a quarter of the total market.
 The third largest shareholder category is other businesses.
 Less than 4% of equity instruments on Oslo Børs are held by Norwegian private individuals.
-The partial privatisation and listing of both Statoil in December 2000 and Telenor in June 2001 led to a considerable rise in the government's ownership interest between 1999 and 2001.
-Changes in the government's ownership interest since 2001 have been influenced by further Statoil and Telenor sell-offs and the relative performance of shares in companies that are partly governmentowned compared with general share price developments on Oslo Børs.
+The partial privatisation and listing of both Equinor in December 2000 and Telenor in June 2001 led to a considerable rise in the government's ownership interest between 1999 and 2001.
+Changes in the government's ownership interest since 2001 have been influenced by further Equinor and Telenor sell-offs and the relative performance of shares in companies that are partly government-owned compared with general share price developments on Oslo Børs.